-- If an end user logs out of a machine and another user logs in to the same machine before the IP address to user name mapping is updated on the Web Security appliance, then the Web Proxy logs the client as the previous user. - You can configure how the Web Proxy handles transactions when transparent user identification fails.
-It can grant users guest access, or it can force an authentication prompt to appear to end users. - When a user is shown an authentication prompt due to failed transparent user identification, and the user then fails authentication due to invalid credentials, you can choose whether to allow the user guest access. - When the assigned Identity uses an authentication sequence with multiple realms in which the user exists, AsyncOS for Web fetches the user groups from the realms in the order in which they appear in the sequence. - When you configure an Identity to transparently authenticate users, the authentication surrogate must be IP address.
-You cannot select a different surrogate type. - You can use the "network address" field of the user in Novell eDirectory to obtain the IP address of the workstation from where the user previously logged in. - You can log which users were identified transparently in the access logs and WC3 logs using the %m and x-auth-mechanism custom fields.
-A value of SSO_EDIR indicates that the user name was obtained by matching the client IP address to an authenticated user name in Novell eDirectory.
+- When using DHCP to assign IP addresses to client machines, ensure the IP address to user name mapping is updated on the Web Security appliance more frequently than the DHCP lease.
+Use the tuiconfig CLI command to update the mapping update interval.
+For more information, see Using the CLI to Configure Transparent User Identification, page 8-16. - If an end user logs out of a machine and another user logs in to the same machine before the IP address to user name mapping is updated on the Web Security appliance, then the Web Proxy logs the client as the previous user. - You can configure how the Web Proxy handles transactions when transparent user identification fails.
+It can grant users guest access, or it can force an authentication prompt to appear to end users. - When a user is shown an authentication prompt due to failed transparent user identification, and the user then fails authentication due to invalid credentials, you can choose whether to allow the user guest access. - When the assigned Identity uses an authentication sequence with multiple realms in which the user exists, AsyncOS for Web fetches the user groups from the realms in the order in which they appear in the sequence. - When you configure an Identity to transparently identify users, the authentication surrogate must be IP address.
+You cannot select a different surrogate type. - When you view detailed transactions for users, the Web Tracking page shows which users were identified transparently. - When you configure an Identity to identify users transparently, AsyncOS for Web only displays sequences in which all realms have transparent user identification enabled. - You can log which users were identified transparently in the access logs and WC3 logs using the %m and x-auth-mechanism custom fields.
+A value of SSO_TUI indicates that the user name was obtained by matching the client IP address to an authenticated user name using transparent user identification.
 (Similarly, a value of SSO_ASA indicates that the user is a remote user and the user name was obtained from a Cisco ASA using the Secure Mobility Solution.)